Two girls with a hand sewn felt pencil case

 This fun kit includes a copy of my book The Zenki Way: A Guide to Designing & Enjoying Your Own Creative Softies, 5 sheets of wool blend felt, 4 pins, a threaded chenille needle and some extra sewing thread.
 This is the perfect way to get your kids (and you) learning to sew.

-My Sew a Softie Workbooks and patterns my Etsy shop are designed especially for beginners…kids, parents and teachers.
+My Sew a Softie Workbooks and patterns in my Etsy shop are designed especially for beginners…kids, parents and teachers.
 They are based on the zenki design and are made using 2 pieces of felt and a running stitch around the torso.
 As the zenkis themselves will tell you, they are the simplest (and might I add cutest) to sew softies in the universe.

 So what do I recommend: